 Lead can be found in many places in your home, such as in peeling and chipping lead paint, dust from lead paint, soil in your yard, tap water from lead pipes or lead solder, pottery, crystal, ceramic dishes, and toys.

 If you see chipping or peeling paint in the interior of your home, or if you see damaged paint or bare soil outside your home:

-If renovation, repair, or painting will disturb six square feet or more of paint per room on the interior or 20 square feet or more of paint on the exterior of a pre-1978 house, the Rhode Island Renovation, Repair, and Painting Rule requires you to hire a licensed Lead Hazard Control Firm. more
+If renovation, repair, or painting will disturb six square feet or more of paint per room on the interior or 20 square feet or more of paint on the exterior of a pre-1978 house, the Rhode Island Renovation, Repair, and Painting Rule requires you to hire a licensed Lead Renovation Firm. more

 Rhode Island law requires owners of properties built before 1978 to disclose information about known and potential lead exposure hazards before the sale or rental of residential property.
 To comply with the law: